 Best iPad for students

-We think the iPad Air, with its 10.5in display, light weight (at 464g or 1.02lb) and low price - despite featuring great cameras and a powerful processor - is the perfect iPad for students.
+We think the iPad Air, with its 10.9in display, modern design, light weight (at 458g or 1.0lb), great cameras and powerful processor - is a good choice for students.

 Another reason why we think the iPad Air is a great choice for someone heading to college or university is the combination of a large screen and thin, light body.
-The iPad Air's closest competition is the iPad mini, which has practically the same specs in all areas bar weight and dimensions.
-The mini is smaller and lighter, but we think that the bigger screen is going to be a real bonus to students.
+The iPad Air weighs 458g compared to the iPad's 490 grams.
+Of course the iPad mini is lighter still at 300.5g.

 The iPad Air does have a more expensive sibling, the iPad Pro, which gives you a more powerful machine, but we prefer the Air for a number of reasons.
-For example, the Pro doesn't feature a headphone port, while the Air does.
-And the cash difference is significant, even after the 2020 iPad Pros arrived boasting lower prices or higher storage allocations than their 2018 equivalents.
+The cash difference is significant, even after the 2020 iPad Pros arrived boasting lower prices or higher storage allocations than their 2018 equivalents.

-We highly recommend the iPad Air as the perfect iPad for students.
+We highly recommend the iPad Air for students.

 iPad mini (2019): Best iPad for students on a budget